insarlab/MintPy/docs/installation.md

 #### 2. Install Python dependecies
 PySAR is written in Python3 (3.5+) and it relies on several Python modules, check the [requirements.txt](./requirements.txt) file for details.
-We recommend using [conda](https://conda.io/miniconda.html) or [macports](https://www.macports.org/install.php) to install the python environment and the prerequisite packages, for its convenient managenment and default [performance setting with numpy/scipy](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html) and [pyresample](https://github.com/pytroll/pyresample).
+We recommend using [conda](https://conda.io/miniconda.html) or [macports](https://www.macports.org/install.php) to install the python environment and the prerequisite packages, because of the convenient managenment and default [performance setting with numpy/scipy](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html) and [pyresample](https://github.com/pytroll/pyresample).

 For conda user, run the following in your terminal in _bash/tcsh_: